 The Bowden SunMaze is located in Eagle Creek Farms, one of the area's only certified organic farms for sunflowers, fruits, vegetables, and other crops.
 Each year between August and September, the farm creates a 100,000 sunflower maze.
 Attendees can navigate their way through the maze while taking in the beautiful sight of the flowers.
 Because the blooming season for sunflowers is so short, visitors need to stay up-to-date when tickets are announced.
 In addition to the sunflower maze, the farm also offers a willow tree maze.
 Prices start at $11 per person.

-Aside from mazes, the farm also offers a u-pick service, allowing attendees to pick sunflowers they wish to take home for $1 per flower.
+Aside from mazes, the farm also offers a u-pick service, allowing attendees of all ages to pick sunflowers they wish to take home for $1 per flower.
 Dogs are welcome at the farm if they're leashed and well-behaved.
 Furthermore, dog owners must pick up after their pets.

 When to Visit Calgary